 Thea is an arts-in-education advocate with 20 years of experience working in the arts, from filmmaking to multimedia/video games to performance.
 She has created and raised funds for several programs in educational settings, such as a before-school fitness program for elementary children.
 Thea has a son.

 Whitney has nearly 20 years of experience helping guide communication to all kinds of audiences, but helping get the word out about Connect might be her favorite so far.
-She owns and customer experience consulting firm, and serves on the board of her older daughter’s preschool.
-Her younger daughter can’t wait to be a preschooler too.
+She owns a customer experience consulting firm, and serves on the board of her younger daughter’s preschool.